Simon Lynch

 Simon George Lynch (born 19 May 1982) is a former professional footballer, who played for clubs in Scotland, England, and Australia.
-Born in Canada, he played for the Scotland U21 national team at international level.
+Born in Canada, he played for the Scotland U21 national team at the international level.

 Club career

 Early career

 Lynch, who was born in Montreal but moved to Scotland as a child, started his career at Celtic and managed three goals in five appearances (his father, Andy Lynch, captained Celtic in the 1970s).
 A highlight was scoring a brace in a 4–1 win at Hearts in April 2002.
 He turned down an improved contract offer from Celtic to join Preston North End in January 2003 for £130,000.
 Lynch scored just two goals in forty-five appearances, his goals coming against Wimbledon in the league and Mansfield Town in the Football League Cup.
 Lynch had loan spells with Stockport County and Blackpool before returning to Scotland with Dundee in 2005.
 He managed 13 goals in 31 league appearances for the Dark Blues, but Dundee's financial problems meant he was unlikely to remain.